vipulnaik/diet-exercise-health/events/2025/2025-09-10-blood-tests.md

 On the evening of Tuesday 2025-09-09, the evening prior to the blood draw, I ended my dinner at 7:46 PM.

+I had small amounts of residual food a little later: a little bit of liquid mix (about half a teaspoon) at 9:05 PM and a single-digit number of rice grains at around 9:15 PM.

+### 2025-09-09 night: packing / prep

+I did packing / prep at around 10:30 PM.
+This included packing the requisition form (one signed copy and two unsigned copies) as well as a black pen.
+I also streamlined some other elements so as to be able to leave more quickly the next morning for the blood tests.